-Canada's Trudeau to launch formal campaign for Oct.
-21 election on Wednesday: sources
+Canada's Trudeau to launch formal campaign for October 21 election on Wednesday

 OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau will formally launch the campaign for an Oct.
-21 national election on Wednesday, sources from his Liberal party said on Tuesday, setting up what opinion polls now indicate will be a tight race.
+21 national election on Wednesday, according to a statement, setting up what opinion polls now indicate will be a tight race.

 Trudeau will visit the Ottawa residence of Governor General Julie Payette, the acting head of state, to kick off the race on Wednesday at 10:00 a.m.
-ET (1400 GMT), said the sources, who requested anonymity because they were not authorized to speak to the media.
+ET (1400 GMT), the prime minister’s office said on Tuesday.

 Under Canada’s fixed-date election law, federal votes must be held every four years.
 There had been speculation Trudeau would call the election as early as this past Sunday or as late as Sunday, Sept.
 15, the latest day he could have made the move.